 Stanford Biodesign has initiated a number of activities to help us foster a diverse and inclusive culture, as well as equal opportunities for our applicants and trainees.
 These programs include:

 Diversity and Inclusion Working Group

 This working group is responsible for developing and directing current and future inclusion activities in support of Stanford Biodesign's diversity mission.
-The group, which includes representatives from Stanford Biodesign's faculty, staff, fellows, alumni, and the health technology industry, meets on a monthly basis.
+The group, which includes representatives from Stanford Biodesign's current and alumni fellows, faculty, staff, meets on a monthly basis.